ClimbingMachine/deep-reinforcement-learning-pedestrian-signal-design/Notes.md

 This is as expected, since the neural network takes computation time, as opposed to the TD equation used for tabular learning.

+Although tabular RL is much faster in this simple scenario, it is not as scalable as Deep RL.
+With a significantly larger state space (e.g. modeling an entire city), the deep neural network can be a better option to model the Q-value function.
+Policy approximating algorithms, as opposed to the value approximating DQN used here, can also be considered.

 ## Future Directions

 A few ideas could be used in a future continuation of this project.